 Yasin lives with his grandfather and his grandmother.
 His grandfather is sometimes employed as a laborer and his grandmother is sometimes employed as a laborer.
-Yasin works at home carrying water, running errands and cleaning.
+Yasin works at home carrying water, gathering firewood and teaching others.
 There are 2 children in the family.

-Please remember Yasin in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Yasin to receive the assistance he needs to develop his potential.
+Please pray for him.

 Yasin lives in the hillside community of Bufumbo, home to approximately 10,000 residents.
 Typical houses are constructed of dirt floors, mud walls and tin roofs.
 The primary ethnic group is Bagisu and the most commonly spoken language is Lumasaba.